ramvittalkumar/digitrace/README.md

 # digitrace
-An invoice management system based on blockchain
+An invoice management system based on truffle , web3.js and ganache blockchain